IQSS/dataverse/doc/sphinx-guides/source/installation/oidc.rst

 Just like with :doc:`oauth2` you need to obtain a *Client ID* and a *Client Secret* from your provider(s).

 .. note::
-  The Dataverse software does not support `OpenID Connect Dynamic Registration <https://openid.net/specs/openid-connect-registration-1_0.html>`_.
+  The Dataverse Software does not support `OpenID Connect Dynamic Registration <https://openid.net/specs/openid-connect-registration-1_0.html>`_.
   You need to apply for credentials out-of-band.

 The Dataverse installation will discover all necessary metadata for a given provider on its own (this is `part of the standard